stevvv/screen2text/README.md

 Hello experts,
 I hope you are doing well.
-this is my first ever python application on Github, every suggestion is welcomed basically its got 2 codes
+this is my first ever python application on Github, every suggestion is welcomed basically its got 3 codes
 1. processes via Tesseract OCR
 2. processes via Google's vision API(you have to setup and get Service account token)
+3. ss.py(new) used OCR api for platform independence

 Instructions:
 1. install dependencies